MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 http://dev.virtualearth.net/REST/v1/Locations/locationQuery?key=BingMapsKey
 ```

- Assuming you obtained a query string from the user (using a similar form field as the ones shown in  REF _Ref260231715 \r \h Listing 1) you could construct a Locations API query request in PHP as shown in  REF _Ref260422079 \r \h Listing 8.
+ Assuming you obtained a query string from the user (using a similar form field as the ones shown in Listing 1) you could construct a Locations API query request in PHP as shown in Listing 8.

  **Listing 8 - Geocoding a location by query using the REST Services Locations API**